lucastosetto/lucastosetto/README.md

 # Work Experience

-- **KIS Solutions (2021 - Present):** Currently working as a QA Engineer, building in UI and API automated tests and its infrastructure in cloud CI/CD servers.
+- **KIS Solutions (2021 - Present):** Currently working as a QA Engineer, building UI and API automated tests and infrastructure for running them in CI/CD pipelines.

 - **Phoenix Luferco (2017 - 2021):** I worked as Electrical Engineer, being responsible for hardware and software development for medical devices and industrial automation (IoT).